UWFront-End-Cert/html200-adopt-a-dog/README.md

 + Experienced dog owner, currently searching for a 3rd dog to add to the family
 + Lives on a large enclosed plot of land and will allow pets to roam around
 ## Testing Plan
-The site is optimized for Firefox, Chrome and Edge internet browsers.
+The site is optimized for Firefox, Chrome, Edge and Opera internet browsers.
 The site accommodates popular desktop, tablet and web sizes.
-The pages were tested on browser, iPhone and Android devices.
+The pages were tested on browser and Android devices.
+Firefox was the only browser to have issues with handling the event object, it would return an error saying that the event object did not exist.
+As a workaround, I used the event.composedPath() method to create the object.
+This worked accross all browsers.

 ---
 ## License